zoehneto/daumUSB2BLE/README.md

 npm install
 ```

-it can tke a while as bleno must be compiled from sources.
+it can take a while as bleno must be compiled from sources.

 ## launch